 Mini Piling contractor Aarsleff Ground Engineering specialise in the design and installation of mini piles from 100mm diameter to 600mm diameter and can install Grundomat piling, Bottom Driven Steel, Sectional Flight Auger, Screw Piles, Helical Piles, and/or Driven or Augered Mini Piles.
 Mini Piles are often utilised in sites with difficult or restricted access, or with environmental sensitivity.
 Mini piles are used to strengthen existing structures such as bridges, retaining walls, floor slabs and can be used as an alternative to traditional underpinning.
 Aarsleff are backed by a firm of geotechnical consultants who provide a fully insured mini pile design service.
 Rest assured that Aarsleff will provide you with the most competitive quote for mini piles which fits your project and budget.

-The Grundomat method is an air driven piling system, which uses compressed air to drive the piles.
+Aarsleff’s newest mini pile type – the Grundomat method, is an air driven piling system, which uses compressed air to drive the piles.
 The compressed air can be supplied from outside the restricted area, making this method extremely mobile.
 The technique does not require large piling machinery or a piling matt, and generates minimal vibration, making it the ideal pile type for restricted access sites or underground areas requiring foundations.
 Grundomat piling uses steel tubes ranging from 100mm to 150mm diameter which are driven until a determined set has been reached.
 Extra steel tube sections can be welded together as required, and once in place the steel tubes are reinforced and filled with grout or concrete.

 - Work extremely well both in tension and compression

 - Mini piles cause minimal disturbance/vibration to adjacent structures during the installation

 - With suitable ground conditions they can be installed cost effectively, with high load capacities

 - They can be installed in areas presenting difficult access and/or overhead clearance